aclorta/QuickAppt/README.md

 ###### Description
 Adds an appointment for a given patient and physician spanning from the start date-time and end date-time.
 If a patient and/or physician is unavailable for the time slot specified, the appointment is not added to the table.
 If there is an error concerning the patient ID, physician ID, or the time slot specified, the appointment is not added to the table.
 ###### Return value
 &emsp;Returns the row ID of new appointment in the table.
-Otherwise, returns -1 if an error occurred (eg. ID doesn't exist).
+Otherwise, returns -1 if an error occurred (eg. ID doesn't exist, time slot booked for patient or physician).
 ###### Parameters
 - `long patientID` - unique ID for a patient user
 - `long physicianID` - unique ID for a physician user